maugli84/hello-world/README.md

 my first project.
 work with table of vacatrions.
 Use pandas.
 ## Activities
--use loc
+-use loc-
--use iloc
+-use iloc-
--use clices
+-use clices-